textkernel/oneui/CONTRIBUTING.md

 }
 ```

--   Define **optional params** in `defaultProps` only if they have a meaningful value.
+-   Define **optional params** in `defaultValues` only if they have a meaningful value.
 In FunctionalComponents also mark them with `?` as in `propName?: type`.
 Without setting the prop to optional with `?` we have 2 problems:

     -   TS will think it is required when the component is used (_last updated: TS 3.7_).